loulous24/FCSC/FCSC2024/open_sesame.md

     } while (uVar6 <= (ulong)(lVar9 + (int)uVar3 * lVar7));
 ```

-So there are two keys, a stop key and a delay key and `FAKEPASSWORD` is hardcoded as the default stopkey.
+So there are two keys, a stop key and a delay key and `FAKEPASSWORD` is hard-coded as the default stop key.
 After that, it is a piece of code that takes the n last characters entered and compares them with the stop key or the delay key.

 So the key is perhaps stored inside the bootloader on the server.
-But is it possible to have an access to it ?
+But is it possible to have access to it ?

 This is where the UEFI makes an appearance!!